-Credit scores are largely based on a history of on-time payments made in full.
-However, credit scores are also based on the average age of each line of credit on your report.
+Credit scores are largely based on a history of on-time payments made in full, as well as the average age of each line of credit on your report.

 For an 18-year-old on their way to college, they just don’t have enough time to create a good credit score needed to qualify for a loan and secure a good interest rate.

 Parents can help fill these gaps when they cosign a loan.
-If you have a good credit history, a strong score, and can show you have the income to repay the loan if your student stops making payments.
+If you have a strong credit history and score, as well as the income to repay the loan, a lender will be more likely to approve the application.

 When you cosign a loan, you agree to take on the responsibility of that debt if your student fails to make payments.
 That’s a legal obligation.
 And the lender can come after you and your assets.

-It doesn’t matter what the reason is if your child is unable to make student loan payments.
+It doesn’t matter what the reason is if your child can’t can’t afford to make student loan payments.
 You’re responsible if the borrower doesn’t pay.
 The only exception is in the case of permanent disability or death, in which case the lender might discharge the loan.

-In addition to having payments put on your plate, your credit score will suffer if you student fails to repay their private student loans.
+In addition to having payments put on your plate, your credit score will suffer if your student fails to repay their private student loans.